ckat609/Blender-Addons/README.txt

 # ObjectAligner
 [BLENDER] Origin 2 Selection

 This addon lets you move an object's pivot point to whatever is selected in edit mode.
-I